Are dormer loft conversion costs within your reach? We explore what's involved and how to save

 Will a dormer loft conversion add value to a house?

-The good news here is that, while adding a dormer loft conversion to your home is obviously going to make a dent in your bank balance, just as when building an extension of any kind, it will also add value – as well as coming with many benefits to those who don't plan on moving on any time soon.
+The good news here is that, while adding a dormer loft conversion to your home is obviously going to make a dent in your bank balance, just as when building an extension of any kind, a loft conversion will also add value – as well as coming with many benefits to those who don't plan on moving on any time soon.

-"The precise value that a loft extension can contribute to a property can vary considerably, influenced by factors such as the property’s location, the quality of the extension, and the local market," explains Robert Wilson.
-"Generally, a well-designed and skilfully executed loft extension has the potential to significantly enhance a property’s value.
+"The precise value that a loft extension can contribute to a property can vary considerably, influenced by factors such as the property’s location, the quality of the extension, and the local market," explains Rob Wood.
+"However, in general, a well-designed and skilfully executed loft extension has the potential to significantly enhance a property’s value."

 Q&As